jmk1229/SQL-_Portfolio/README.md

 ex 4.
-/* Points to brussels as billing city
+/* list of records from the "Invoice" table, including columns for invoice date, billing address, billing city, and total, but only for invoices where the billing city is 'Brussels'.
 */
 SELECT
 InvoiceDate,